PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 The Real-World Differences That Matter

-Speed and Efficiency: Why It Actually Matters?
+Speed and Efficiency: Why It Actually Matters

-Last summer on the Potholes Reservoir, I watched a guy in a Colorado XT pontoon struggle for 45 minutes to paddle 200 yards upwind to his truck.
+Last summer on Potholes Reservoir, I watched a guy in a Colorado XT pontoon struggle for 45 minutes to paddle 200 yards upwind to his truck.
 I made the same distance in my kayak in under 5 minutes.

 Stability: The Whole Truth

-Pontoons win on initial stability - you could eat lunch with chopsticks while casting.
-But push that stability too far, and they go from stable to swimming pool faster than you can say "personal flotation device."
+Pontoons win on initial stability.
+But push that stability too far, and they go from stable to swimming pool faster than you can say personal flotation device.
+Modern fishing kayaks offer a different kind of stable.
+They might rock a bit initially, but they will forgive mistakes that would dump a pontoon.

 Wind: The Deal Breaker Nobody Mentions